MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-and-schedule-app-pricing.md

 # Set and schedule app pricing

-> [!IMPORTANT]
-> This topic has been updated to reflect the latest functionality, which we are in the process of rolling out to all developer accounts.
-You may not see all of the options described here until we complete this rollout.
->
-> While the content below refers to apps, price selection for add-on submissions uses the same process.

 The **Pricing** section of the [Pricing and availability](set-app-pricing-and-availability.md) page lets you select the base price for an app.
 You can also [schedule price changes](#schedule-price-changes) to indicate the date and time at which your app’s price should change.
 Additionally, you have the option to [customize these changes for specific markets](#customize-pricing-for-specific-markets).

+> [!NOTE]
+> Although this topic refers to apps, price selection for add-on submissions uses the same process.

 ## Base price